A Frozen Water and Fungi Phenomenon….

-Have a look at today’s spectacular “Hair Ice” find!
-These ghostly apparitions are actually ice crystals that form on rotting discidious wood.
-It is our lucky day… Hair Ice is rare and easily passed by.
-But here on the North Vancouver Island these remarkable ice marvels are somewhat common…. if one looks carefully for these winter treasures, treasures that form at this time of year.
+These beautiful apparitions are actually ice crystal filaments, that form on bare sections of decaying deciduous wood.
+It was our lucky day… hair Ice is relatively rare and easily passed by.
+But here on North Vancouver Island these remarkable ice formations are somewhat common…. if one looks carefully low to the ground during mild freezing pre-spring freezing mornings.

 The crystal hair like structures start their formation during the nighttime when the humidity is high and temperatures are near the freezing point ….